explosion/spaCy/website/docs/usage/projects.md

 automatically.
 For instance, if you only run the command `train` that depends on data created by `preprocess` and those files are missing, spaCy will show an error – it won't just re-run `preprocess`.
-If you're looking for more advanced data management, check out the [Data Version Control (DVC) integration](#dvc) integration.
+If you're looking for more advanced data management, check out the [Data Version Control (DVC) integration](#dvc).
 If you're planning on integrating your spaCy project with DVC, you can also use `outputs_no_cache` instead of `outputs` to define outputs that won't be cached or tracked.